Site: 360 Degree Recycling

 The use of a “hardscape” cover system was designed into the project and included large concrete pads and diversion areas.
 These areas were used to support the heavy machinery along with diverting hazardous runoff into designed containment systems.
 The concrete overlay would be used as a working platform and could be viewed as a primary boundary layer for containment.
 But a more permanent and long-term secondary barrier was needed.
 This extra layer would need to provide protection from operational leaks and spills caused by both the automobiles being recycled and the recycling machinery.
 It would also need to protect against liquid and gas phased hazardous waste.

 The use of a geomembrane was immediately thought of as the required secondary containment liner.
-These typical liners are commonly used as a liquid impermeable surfaces.
+These typical liners are commonly used as a liquid impermeable surface.
 However, the typical HDPE or LLDPE geomembranes are not suited for containing gas phased hazardous waste or other naturally occurring gases.
 The runoff for this facility would contain VOCs in the form of benzene, toluene, ethylbenzene, and xylene.
 All needed to be contained for proper environmental protection.